BananaBoii600/Autoclicker/README.md

 This code can ONLY be used for personal use and educational purposes

-Before using the file, please make sure you install pynput by typing "pip install pynput" in the command prompt/terminal
+Before using the file, please make sure you install pynput and tkinter by typing "pip install pynput" and "pip install tk" in the command prompt/terminal